BaiTian6641/ProtoTracer-ESP32S3-Port/README.md

 # **ProtoTracer-ESP32: The ESP32S3 port of 3D Rendering and Animation Engine**
 This project is a live 3D rendering and animation engine designed for use on microcontrollers.

 This port is still under the development.
+The ESP-NOW Remote Controller part is not finished.

+The design files of screen controller and remote controller will be available soon.

 ## Demonstration:
 As a quick way to showcase the capabilities of this software, here is a demo showing a live rendering of a rotating and textured .OBJ file: